 During December 2018 the Partnership made a claim to the Land Vaulation Tribunal for further compensation for the land taken, in relation to the claim the Partnership had also capitalised \$589,562 of PWA s66 costs on the basis that it would be likely to be recovered from NZTA and PCC.
-This was recognised as a sundry receivable in the prior year.

-During the current financial year, the Partnership received a futhur claim payment of \$2,809,010.
+During the 2021 financial year, the Partnership received a further claim payment of \$2,809,010.
 The claim payment received related to settlement for Lots 1 and 6 during expert witnesses caucusing meetings required by the Land Valuation Tribunal, as well interest from the date the land was taken in 2014.
-PWA s66 costs were included in the settlement amounts received, the capitalised costs were therefore expensed in the current year.
+PWA s66 costs were included in the settlement amounts received, the capitalised costs were therefore expensed in the 2021 year.